applicaster/AppleApplicasterFrameworks/docs/NotGeneratedDocs/LocalNotifications/LocalNotifications.md

 ## Local Notification API

-This document explain API of the Local Notification
+This document explain API of the Local Notification.

 ### General Information

-In order to create local notification item inside a native and react native plugin you need:
+In order to create local notification item  native or react native plugin you have to:

-* Add `Generic Local Notifications` plugin to your project
+* Add `Generic Local Notifications` plugin to your Zapp project
 * In your plugin call open API methods:
 	* __Native__: Use `FacadeConnector.connector?.localNotification` this delegate object provides shared to control local notification.
 [API Reference](https://github.com/applicaster/AppleApplicasterFrameworks/blob/master/Frameworks/ZappCore/Files/Universal/FacadeConnector/Protocols/FacadeConnectorLocalNotificationProtocol.swift)